furkantunc3r/so_long/README.md

 This was a solo project.

 I used pre-made and free-to-use assets from the internet.
 First I have created 32x32 images with the MLX library.
-Than from the input I get from the map files, I drew the screen.
+Than with the input I get from the map files, I drew the screen.
 Than according to the user inputs, I swapped the images on the screen.

 I used the MLX documentation mostly for this project.